Beef Burgundy Over Noodles

 - 1/2 teaspoon browning sauce, optional

-- In a Dutch oven or nonstick skillet, brown beef and onion in butter over medium heat.
-Add the mushrooms, wine or broth, 1/4 cup water, 2 tablespoons parsley, bay leaf, clove, salt and pepper.
-Bring to a boil.
-Reduce heat; cover and simmer for 1 hour or until beef is tender.
+- In a Dutch oven or large nonstick skillet, heat butter over medium-high heat; saute beef and onion just until beef is lightly browned, 1-2 minutes.
+Stir in mushrooms, wine, 1/4 cup water, 2 tablespoons parsley and seasonings; bring to a boil.
+Reduce heat; simmer, covered, until beef is tender, about 1 hour.

-- Combine flour and remaining water until smooth; stir into beef mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- In a small bowl, mix flour and remaining water until smooth; stir into beef mixture.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Discard bay leaf and clove.
-Stir in browning sauce if desired.
+If desired, stir in browning sauce.
 Serve over noodles.
 Sprinkle with remaining parsley.
-Yield: 2 servings.

 I'm rating this recipe a 5 even though I didn't stick to it exactly.
 My brother, 9 year old niece and 6 year old nephew are picky eaters and loved this!
 I used chuck steak instead of sirloin because it was much less expensive.
 My niece won't eat onions so I substituted onion powerder.
 I also used canned mushrooms instead of fresh and beef broth instead of burgundy.
 I didn't measure anything (I never do) but approximately tripled the recipe.
 I also added about 1 1/2 tablespoons Worchestershire Sauce.
 Everybody loved it and has already asked me to save the recipe so I can make it again.